covcom/205CDE/02 Git/README.md

 ### GitHub repository

+> The instructions below are for [https://github.com](https://github.com).
+This is not to be confused with [https://github.coventry.ac.uk](https://github.coventry.ac.uk)

 GitHub is a source code hosting website based on Git.
 If you haven't got one, create an account and sign in.
 Click on the plus sign on the top right corner and select 'New repository'.
 Name it lab2 and click 'Create repository'.

 ![](.md_images/github.png)